rishavkr101/BillWise/README.md

-# BillPY - Receipt Processing and Aggregation
+# BillWise - Receipt Processing and Aggregation

 BillPY is a full-stack receipt and bill management application that allows users to upload, parse, store, and analyze receipts.